Randolph Trafford - The Flying Years, by James Baxendale O.B.E.

 Rallye Aérien International des Grand Vins de Touraine, 24-25 July 1937

 Touraine, given to Randolph, Tours 1937

-I n July 1937, Randolph participated in the international air rally of the Grand Vins de Touraine at Tours.
+In July 1937, Randolph participated in the international air rally of the Grand Vins de Touraine at Tours, with Dick Malone as his co-pilot.
 The competition was a treasure hunt.
 Numbers were laid out in various vineyards in the Loire Valley.
 The competitors, who were given a list and the position of the vineyards, had to find the numbers and write them on a piece of paper.
 They then had to drop their answers at a particular spot at the airfield at Tours.
 The winner was the person with the correct answers and whose piece of paper landed closest to the spot marked at the airfield.
 Randolph won, out of 38 competitors.
-Dick Malone, it appears, was his co-pilot.
-He won une magnifique coupe en argent offerte par M Dreyfus, constructeur des parachutes Aviorex . [lxvii] The competitors spent the rest of the weekend visiting vineyards and attending various dinners.
+He won a magnificent silver cup, offered by M Dreyfus, the maker of Aviorex parachutes .
+The competitors spent the rest of the weekend visiting vineyards and attending various dinners.

 The Michaelchurch Air Rally, 29-30 August 1937

 Programme of Michaelchurch Air Rally, 1937

 In August 1937, Randolph held a small air rally of his own at Michaelchurch.

 The French newspaper, Le Journal La Touraine Républicaine , described the event thus:

 Mr Trafford had invited our teams following his visit to Tours for our Rallye Aérien International des Grands Vins de Touraine, where he won the cup.
 He welcomed our teams in a charming fashion in his magnificant property.
 The following morning our teams went to Hereford where they were invited to lunch by Mrs Louise Luard, Lord Mayor of the town.